ellennia/integrator/README.md

 # Integrator

 ## What this code currently does:
-It starts a web server, serving a page that details the funds in an NECU bank account, and the current time, as well as some conversions between the bank balance and some foreign currencies using a forex library.
+It starts a web server on localhost:80, serving a page that displays the funds in an NECU online banking account, the current time, as well as some conversions between the bank balance and some foreign currencies using a forex library.
+If you have an NECU account, this code may be of interest to you.

 ## Why?
-Because NECU doesn't have an API, and I wanted access to my financial info.
+The primary purpose is to integrate all my financial information in one place.
+I want to have an auto-updating interface that shows me in realtime what resources I have access to, what I can do with though resources, and what my immediate environment looks like.

+Because my credit union, Northeast Credit Union, does not have an API for their online banking system (shame), I had to write a scraper using Selenium Webdriver to obtain the information.
+This is one of the most important features of this program- it scrapes and fetches that account information.

-In addition, many other service I like don't have APIs- such as the Hannaford (grocery store) website.
-I wanted to have a central location to scrape and display information from all these services that I can check "at a glance", and integrate together to form a concise look at my personal 'financial surroundings', if that makes sense..
+In addition, many other service I use don't have APIs- such as the Hannaford (grocery store) website.
+I wanted to have a central location to scrape and display information from all these services that I can check "at a glance", and integrate together to form a concise look at my personal 'financial surroundings', if that makes sense.
+With the boilerplate in place, I could see weird stats such as, say, how many miles I could drive in my car by taking the financial information, multiplying it by local gas prices and then computing it against my car's gas mileage.

 ## What tools this code uses:
 + Flask